1976 World Series: Game 3

-As the Series moved to Yankee Stadium, the Reds struck first with three runs off starter Dock Ellis.
+In the first World Series game at the newly renovated Yankee Stadium, the Reds struck first with three runs off starter Dock Ellis.
 Dan Driessen hit a leadoff single, stole second and scored on an RBI double by George Foster, After Johnny Bench singled, an RBI force-out by César Gerónimo made it 2–0 Reds.
 Geronimo stole second and scored on an RBI single by Dave Concepción to cap the inning's scoring.
 Dan Driessen smacked a home run in the fourth.
 In the bottom of the inning, the Yankees got on the board on Oscar Gamble's single off of Pat Zachry.
 A seventh inning home run by Jim Mason—the 500th home run in the history of the World Series—cut the Reds' lead to 4–2.
 Mason became the first of two players to hit a home run in his only World Series at-bat, the second being Geoff Blum in 2005 for the Chicago White Sox.
 The Reds got both runs back in the eighth on Joe Morgan's RBI double off Grant Jackson after two leadoff singles and Foster's RBI single off Dick Tidrow.

 This game featured a slick defensive play by Grant Jackson in the top of the seventh.
 Johnny Bench hit a hard grounder up the middle which appeared to be a sure base hit, but Jackson speared the ball with his glove behind his back and retired Bench.

 This was the first World Series game at Yankee Stadium to open with opera star Robert Merrill's famous rendition of the National Anthem.